Hangarsj/SOC-Home-lab/detections/linux/user-added-to-privileged-group.md

-# Linux User Added to Privileged Group
+# Linux User Added to Sudo Group

-Detects Linux commands used to add a user to the privileged `sudo` group.
+Detects Linux user-management commands with arguments used to add a user to the privileged `sudo` group.

 ## Rule Summary